encdec/net/cmd/README.md

 ---- END COMMAND LINE ----

 ---- JAVA DEPENDENCY ----
-To use as a java dependency, load the .jar load into your java development environment as a maven dependency or external jar resource.
-Next, create or go to your desired class file and import the EncDec class from the code package (Ex. import code.EncDec;).
+To use as a java dependency, load the edcmd dependency .jar into your java development environment as an maven dependency or external jar resource.
+Next, create or go to your desired class file and import the EncDec class from the code package (Ex. import net.encdec.edcmd.code.EncDec;).
 Call the 'process' method from the EncDec class and pass it the correct arguments.

 Example:
 EncDec ed = new EncDec();